dbmdz/cudami/dc-cudami-editor/README.md

 This initializes an `IdentifiableList`-React-Component, defined in `cudami/dc-cudami-editor/src/lib/IdentifiableList.jsx`.

 Inside this the render method is called for the React-component `PagedIdentifiableList` defined in `cudami/dc-cudami-editor/src/components/PagedIdentifiableList.jsx`

+If you don't need a search field within the result table, just leave out the directive `enableSearch: true` or set it to `false`.

 * Add Identifiable-specific table rendering